JiHong88/suneditor/README.md

                   Used when 'height' value is 'auto'.               default: null {Number|String}

 // Editing area -------------------------------------------------------------------------------------------------
-className       : Add a "class" to the editing area[.sun-editor-editable].    default: '' {String}
+className       : Add a "class" to the editing area[.sun-editor-editable].    default: '' {string}
 defaultStyle    : You can define the style of the editing area[.sun-editor-editable].
-                  It affects the entire editing area.               default: '' {String}
+                  It affects the entire editing area.               default: '' {string}
                   ('z-index', 'position' and 'width' properties apply to the top div.) ex) 'font-family: cursive; font-size: 10px;'